Hava Pinhas-Cohen

 Hava Pinhas-Cohen (חוה פנחס-כהן; 18 January 1955 – 29 October 2022) was an Israeli writer and poet.
+Her work explored themes such as the State of Israel, Judaism, and eroticism.
+She served as the Editor-in-Chief of the literary journal Dimui and a translator, columnist, and book reviewer for Maariv.

 Early life

 Hava Pinhas-Cohen was born to a Jewish family of Bulgarian immigrants in 1955.
-Her family fled the European continent in the aftermath of World War II.
-They found a new life in Israel.
-Pinhas-Cohen was the first in her family to be born in the state of Israel.
+Her family fled Europe in the aftermath of World War II.
+Pinhas-Cohen was the first member of her family to be born in Israel.

 According to Yaniv Hagbi, in a comment translated from Hebrew to English, "Her experiences, the state of Israel, Judaism, eroticism, and the Tanakh are remarkably woven together in the tapestry of her work."
 Pinchas-Cohen and her four daughters lived in Jerusalem.

 Job background

 Pinhas-Cohen was a poet, editor and a lecturer of literature and art.
 In 1989 she founded and edited the Jewish literature, art and culture journal Dimui.
 "Her poems have been translated and appear in various anthologies in English, French, Serbian-Croatian, Chinese, Greek, and Spanish."
 Some of her works are Mostly Color, Journey of the Doe, River and Forgetfulness, Orphea’s Poems The Gardener, the Bitch and the Slut, A school of one man, and My Brother, the thirst.
 In 2007 she founded and became the Artistic Director of Kisufim, a conference of Jewish writers.
 It has had three successful festivals, the years being 2007, 2009 and 2013.